awesomerank/awesomerank.github.io/lists/jaredthecoder/awesome-vehicle-security.md

 - [Caring Caribou ★74](https://github.com/CaringCaribou/caringcaribou) - Intended to be the *nmap of vehicle security*.
 - [c0f ★31 ⏳2Y](https://github.com/zombieCraig/c0f) - A fingerprinting tool for CAN communications that can be used to find a specific signal on a CAN network when testing interactions with a vehicle.
 - [Python-CAN](http://python-can.readthedocs.io/en/latest/index.html) - Python interface to various CAN implementations, including SocketCAN.
 Allows you to use Python 2.7.x or 3.3.x+ to communicate over CAN networks.
+- [Python-OBD ★190](https://github.com/brendan-w/python-OBD) - A Python module for handling realtime sensor data from OBD-II vehicle ports.
+Works with ELM327 OBD-II adapters, and is fit for the Raspberry Pi.

 ### Go